 - Avoid soft serve ice cream and fried ice cream to prevent the risk of infections (7).

-- Even homemade ice creams are not safe for pregnancy as they are made using raw eggs.
+- Even homemade ice creams are high-risk for pregnancy as they are made using raw eggs.
 It is better to get your ice cream from a branded store.

 - If you are going for a cookie dough ice cream, check its ingredients.
 Some brands include raw eggs while some do not.

 Many women crave ice cream during pregnancy.
 Since ice creams are generally made of milk, sugar, eggs, and flavors, eating them occasionally does not harm you or your baby.
 However, while choosing an ice cream, be sure to buy it from a good brand.
 Read the ingredients carefully to ensure you are not allergic to them.
 Avoid ice creams that have unpasteurized milk.
 Consume ice creams in moderation, as excess may cause cold and cough, listeriosis, or toxoplasmosis.
-If you have any discomfort after consuming ice creams, seek a doctor’s advice.
+If you experience any discomfort during pregnancy after consuming ice cream, seek advice from your obstetrician or another healthcare professional with expertise in obstetrics.

 2. Ice creams, chocolate; Unites States Department of Agriculture